 Every coin has two sides.
 I do love using Osmo Pocket to vlog and recommend you guys, because it’s very easy to use and capture high-quality pictures, such as stability, resolution and video effect edition, etc. And in terms of the price, it’s more reasonable compared with other digital camera brands.
 Also, now a special offer is available!

-I hope you enjoy reading DJI Pocket 2 vs Osmo Pocket, What’s the difference, and find it helpful. if you did, please support us by doing one of the things listed below, because it always helps out our channel.
+I hope you enjoy reading 3 Pros & Cons Review of DJI Osmo Pocket Video Capacity.
+If you did, please support us by doing one of the things listed below, because it always helps out our channel.